-The impact of IFRS at transition will depend on the IFRS standards in effect at the time, accounting elections that have not yet been made and the prevailing business and economic facts and circumstances.
-The evolving nature of IFRS may also result in additional accounting changes, some of which may be significant.
+The impact of IFRS at transition will depend on the IFRS standards in effect at the time, accounting elections we may not have yet made and the prevailing business and economic facts and circumstances.
+Our primary North American competitors are not required to convert to IFRS and, as a result, some of our financial results may be reported differently than this peer group.
 We will continue to monitor changes in the IFRS standards and will adjust our transition plans accordingly.